jsboss5/Aryeo-Amenity-Detection/README.md

 # Aryeo-Amenity-Detection
-Almost all of the work done on this project is contained in the Google VM folder.
+The goal of this project is to be able to extract amenity data from household images for our employer Aryeo.com.
+Inspired by AirBnb's [medium article](https://medium.com/airbnb-engineering/amenity-detection-and-beyond-new-frontiers-of-computer-vision-at-airbnb-144a4441b72e) We built an object detection model utilizing

 ## Parent Directory
-We contain all of our work done in google colab (Before we set up a google cloud virtual machine)
+We contain all of our work done in google colab (Before we set up a google cloud virtual machine) The Airbnb_Rep.ipynp Notebook is a our first training Notebook of a small model.The Airbnb_rep_Data_cleaning.ipynb shows data cleaning process of changing OpenImages labels to Detectron2 labels.
+The Detectron2-Small-model_Tutorial.ipynb is the tutiral we followed to learn about how to use Detectron2.

-#### Airbnb_Rep.ipynp
-This Notebook is a our first training Notebook of a small model

-#### Airbnb_rep_Data_cleaning.ipynb
-Shows Data cleaning process of changing OpenImages labels to Detectron2 labels

-#### Detectron2-Small-model_Tutorial.ipynb
-We learned about how to use Detectron 2 by following the tutorial.
-This is that Notebook

 ## GoogleVM Folder